 At June 30, 2020, the Port accrued \$60,000 for unreimbursed grants funds from the San Francisco Transportation Authority as due from other City funds.
+The balance was reimbursed as of June 30, 2021.

 In December 2017, the Port and San Francisco Fire Department (SFFD) entered into an MOU for the use of water, apron, shed and office space at Pier 26 for berthing and servicing of fireboats for five years and on a month-to-month basis afterward.
 To facilitate these uses, SFFD repaired apron decking, replaced the fender system within the leasehold area and upgraded electrical services to Pier 26.
 In return, the Port allowed SFFD to apply hundred percent rent credits toward the lease payments until all required capital improvements, approximately \$2.3 million, are fully offset.
-As of June 30, 2020 and 2019, rent credits of \$507,000 and \$366,000, respectively, have been provided to SFFD.
+As of June 30, 2021 and 2020, rent credits of \$651,000 and \$507,000, respectively, have been provided to SFFD.